nerovkha/github.io-webpro-team2/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By): Table Name
+- Table 1 (Created By Ilyas): Product
-- Table 2 (Created By): Table Name
+- Table 2 (Created By Zwe Lwin): Customer
-- Table 3 (Created By): Table Name
+- Table 3 (Created By Augustine Nguyen Le Khang): Payments
+- Table 4 (Created By Nerov): Promotions

 > Include the ER Diagram of the database.